 All the electrical side of the installation is carried out by our in-house, NICEIC certified electricians, who have high standards and pay attention to the minutest detail.
 When the final connection is made, you can start producing solar power straight away.

 This may be the least exciting part of installing a solar PV system, but we will do most of it for you.

 We will liaise with the DNO (District Network Operator), and register your system with them.
 We will also register the installation with Building Control so you have a formal certificate showing compliance (this is important if you ever come to sell the property).
-We will issue a MCS certificate, which you will need to accompany any application for the Feed In Tariff or Export Payments.
+We will issue a MCS certificate, which you will need to prove your installation is accredited, and if you ever want to claim export payments.